Ho Tzu Nyen

 Brooklyn, NY | December 14, 2024

 On Saturday, December 14th, FSA is delighted to present a special lecture-performance public program in New York with Singaporean artist Ho Tzu Nyen, “The world is a space for transformation,” hosted by Asia Art Archive in America.
 Ho’s art practice delves deeply into philosophies, traditions, and histories with spiritual themes that offer fresh insights and perspectives about Southeast Asia, past and present.
 This program seeks to illuminate those connections, serving as a fitting conclusion to his solo exhibition, “Time & the Tiger,” at the Hessel Museum of Art at Bard College (June through December 2024).
-The talk will be followed by a panel discussion and brunch reception – details to be announced.
+The talk will be followed by a panel discussion and brunch reception.
 Generously co-sponsored by James H. W. Thompson Foundation and the MAIIAM Contemporary Art Museum, this event will inaugurate a new series of annual public programs showcasing the work of notable artists and scholars from Southeast Asia.

 Artist Bio